The NFL kicked off last week. Of course, that’s not exactly news to y’all.

 Shine they have indeed.
 Let’s break it down below.

-Sam Ehlinger, QB: Off, this wasn’t pretty.
-Second-year NFL player Ehlinger, who was recently promoted to starter for the Indianapolis Colts, once again had the Texas worlde looking his way during his second start this past Sunday.
-Ehlinger completed 15 passes for 103 yards passing.
-He also carried the ball 5 times for an additional 39 yards.
+Sam Ehlinger, QB: Second-year NFL player Ehlinger, who was recently promoted to starter for the Indianapolis Colts, had an assortment of eyes looking his way during the Colts’ game this past Sunday.
+In his first professional start, Ehlinger went 17-for-23 and 201 yards passing.
+He also carried the ball 6 times for an additional 15 yards.

 D’Onta Foreman, RB: Magically, the veteran running back, now with the Carolina Panthers, is suddenly the man handling the franchise’s backfield after the Panthers opted to trade away star running back Christian McCaffrey to the San Francisco 49ers.
-In his encore performance in the Panthers offense over the weekend, Foreman had 7 carries for 23 yards and had 2 receptions for -2 yards, amounting to a disappointing follow up to last week.
+In his encore performance and the primary runner in the Panthers offense over the weekend, Foreman had 26 carries for 118 yards and 3 touchdowns, marking the lofty hat trick prize for Foreman.

 Malcom Brown, RB: You’re forgiven if you weren’t aware Brown is still in the NFL.
 He’s still receiving carries, too, albeit in a limited capacity for the Los Angeles Rams.
-Brown carried the ball 2 times for 9 yards and 1 reception for 10 yards over the weekend.
+Brown carried the ball 5 times for 10 yards over the weekend.

-Devin Duvernay, WR: Building on his third-year breakout – as is typical of NFL receiver development – the Baltimore Ravens speed guy had 1 reception for 5 yards.
-He’s also usually a special teams guy.
+Devin Duvernay, WR: Building on his third-year breakout – as is typical of NFL receiver development – the Baltimore Ravens speed guy had 4 receptions for 31 yards.
+He also had 2 carries for 33 yards and a rushing touchdown, which effectively aided i helping Duvernay get back to the standard he’s set so far this season.
+He’s also a special teams guy for the Ravens.
+Duvernay returned 3 puns on the day for 27 yards and 3 kickoffs for 72 yards.

 Geoff Swaim, TE: Swaim got the start at tight end for the Tennessee Titans.